Are your attempts to collect customer feedback a bit of a sore spot? Well… chatbot surveys might just be the remedy you are looking for.

 That’s essential if you’re looking to use your survey data to make the kinds of improvements your customers really want.

-Reading and analyzing these responses is a more time-consuming process than glancing at an average rating, but is ultimately one of the best ways to gain a strong understanding of what your customers want, and you can be even better at catering to their needs.
+Reading and analyzing these responses is a more time-consuming process than glancing at an average rating.
+However, it is ultimately one of the best ways to gain a strong understanding of what your customers want, and you can be even better at catering to their needs.

-One of the biggest advantages of using chatbots for collecting customer feedback is that they can make for much more interesting experiences than regular survey forms.
+As mentioned before, one of the biggest advantages of using chatbots to collect customer feedback is that they can make for much more interesting experiences than regular survey forms.

 And that’s especially true if you take a little extra time to add some personality to your chatbot.

-And the more fun and engaging you make the process of completing your survey for your visitors, the more likely they’ll be to do so — and the more helpful feedback you’ll collect as a result.
+The more fun and engaging the process of completing your survey, the more likely are the visitors to do so — and the more helpful feedback you’ll collect as a result.